aphp/eds-scikit/contributing.md

 We use [Black](https://github.com/psf/black) to reformat the code.
 While other formatter only enforce PEP8 compliance, Black also makes the code uniform.
 In short :

 > Black reformats entire files in place.
 It is not configurable.

 Moreover, the CI/CD pipeline enforces a number of checks on the "quality" of the code.
 To wit, non black-formatted code will make the test pipeline fail.
 We use `pre-commit` to keep our codebase clean.

 Refer to the [development install tutorial](#development-installation) for tips on how to format your files automatically.
 Most modern editors propose extensions that will format files on save.

+!!! tip "On *conventional commits*"
+    We try to use [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/#summary) guidelines as much as possible.
+In short, prepend each commit message with one of the following prefix:

+    - `fix:` when patching a bug
+    - `feat:` when introducing a new feature
+    - If needed, you can also use one of the following: `build:, chore:, ci:, docs:, style:, refactor:, perf:, test`

 ### Documentation